arturmatlega/instalguru-blog-en/_posts/2020-11-30-saving-water-at-home.10-tips-on-how-to-save-water-in-daily-life.md

 ### Change your bathroom equipment and save water

 The market offers accessories which can make saving water easier.
-Think about installing a flush mechanism with a start-stop button.
-Flushes with such function might reduce water use even up to 50%.
-When you see that the waste has been removed form the toilet bowl, you simply press the "stop" button.
+Think about installing a flushing mechanism with a start-stop button.
+Flushes with such a function might reduce water use even up to 50%.
+When you see that the waste has been removed from the toilet bowl, simply press the "stop" button.
 Manufacturers offer equipment of various sizes - 9 liter and smaller 7 liter flushes are the most popular models.

 ### How to save water in daily life?
 Use water saving aerator